Alaska (1869)

 Today

-Today the scow schooner Alaska lies in five feet of water on the bottom of Lake Michigan, partially covered by sand south off the southern end of Point Beach State Forest.
+The Alaska lies in five feet of water on the bottom of Lake Michigan, partially covered by sand south off the southern end of Point Beach State Park.
 The vessel’s bow, deck machinery, centerboard trunk, some rigging implements, and much of its hull structure, remain intact on the site beneath the shifting sand.
-The Alaska site was discovered in May 2014 by a ultralight aircraft pilot, Suzze Johnson, when enough of the wreckage was exposed due to sand movement.
-Given its recent uncovering, the Alaska remains lightly visited by divers, snorkelers, kayakers and boaters.
-The vessel's stern, and portions of its lower hull and associated debris field are covered by shifting sands.
+The site was discovered in May 2014 by a, ultralight aircraft pilot, Suzze Johnson, when enough of the wreckage was exposed due to sand movement.
+As of 2015 the Alaska is mostly buried in quicksand, but is still lightly visited by divers, snorkelers, kayakers and boaters.
+The vessel's stern, and portions of its lower hull and associated debris field are covered by the shifting sands.
+The windlass and anchor chains are still extant.

 Map